Explore ways to get excess funds into your hands quickly.

 Refunds Due to Overpayment

 If you overpay the amount due on your student account or have more financial aid apply than you have charges, you are due a refund.
-If your account is showing a negative balance, you are currently due a refund from the College.
-However, the refund has not been processed yet.
+If your account is showing a negative balance, you are currently due a refund from the College, but the refund has not been processed yet.
 If your balance is displayed as $0.00 and an amount is showing in the Refunds field, your refund has been processed.
-In refunds you can review whether your refund is being sent to you as a paper check in the mail or using direct deposit, if you have signed up in Self-Service.
+In refunds you can review whether your refund is being sent to you as a paper check in the mail or using direct deposit, if you have signed up for direct deposit in Self-Service.

 If your balance shows an amount due, you will want to review your payment options to cover your remaining balance or contact Student Financial Services for assistance.